 This mindless rage that has gripped our world today finds its source in the Evil One.
 Don’t be deceived, it is not righteous anger that makes us hate our neighbor, or brother, or sister in Christ.
 It is satanic rage.
 And it has settled upon our world like a thick fog; seeping even into the Church.

 If you are a Christian and you struggle with rage, I strongly encourage you to repent and turn to God to be set free.
-Rage is a powerful tool in the hand of the enemy, don’t underestimate its power.
+Rage is a powerful tool in the hand of the enemy, don’t underestimate its ability to enslave you.
 It will steal your witness and consume your life, if you let it.

 Photo credit: pxhere